 No. All plans are specific to the year, make, model, mileage and VIN.
 Naviss does offer discounts for customers that choose to protect multiple vehicles.

 What is a car warranty?

 The bumper-to-bumper car warranty involves specific coverage terms determined by each individual manufacturer.
-Although the typical domestic manufacturer's warranty is three years/36,000 miles, many manufacturers change or update their auto warranty programs from year to year.
+Although the typical domestic manufacturer's warranty is three years/36,000 miles, many manufacturers change or update their manufacturer auto warranty programs from year to year.
 In addition, some components of the vehicle may have longer warranty service coverage periods.
-Auto warranty programs may also vary from country to country.
+Manufacturer auto warranty programs may also vary from country to country.

 How does a vehicle warranty work?

 All manufacturer auto warranty programs are specific to the vehicle manufacture.
 A typical vehicle warranty is backed by a highly-rated insurance company, allows for repairs to be made at any certified automotive service station, and pays claims in full, up front.
 Some manufacturer auto warranty programs also provide roadside assistance, trip interruption insurance and rental car benefits.
 For terms, coverage and conditions specific to your manufacturer's manufacturer auto warranty, please refer to your vehicle owner's manual.